Bukit Lawang Trekking – Orangutans in Sumatra

 Our accommodation of choice was Ida Guesthouse which, like many of the guesthouses and restaurants in the area, is located by the river bank in the jungle.
 At just 150,000 IDR (about €9.50) per night including a private bathroom, we felt that the basic but clean and comfortable room suited our needs perfectly.

-How to see the orangutans in Sumatra in Bukit Lawang
+How to organise Bukit Lawang trekking

 After the first few minutes, sweat was already pouring down our faces and onto our t-shirts which were anyway completely soaked.
 I already longed for a shower at the point in time, but I would have to endure the wet clothes (which eventually became caked in mud too) for a lot longer.

-The beginning of the trek was a little disappointing since we couldn’t locate any orangutans for a while.
+The beginning of the jungle trek was a little disappointing since we couldn’t locate any orangutans for a while.
 After about an hour we finally saw the first one high up on the tree tops, and soon after, a large female orangutan which seemed to be continuously in search of a smaller one (we assumed that this was her child) which kept jumping around.

-Towards the end of the trek, we arrived to a wooden structure where, to our delight, two young orangutans seemed to be enjoying some playtime.
+Towards the end of the trek, we arrived to a wooden structure, where, to our delight, two young orangutans seemed to be enjoying some playtime.
 They weren’t too deterred by our presence and actually eyed our fruit supplies greedily.

 On the way back to the village we saw lots of Thomas Leaf monkeys which observed us with the same curiosity we showed towards them.
 We could actually get rather close to them – they didn’t seem to mind us in the least!